-3. FABRICATION
+3. Fabrication

-Fabrication of the receiver started with a mesa isolation step.
-This was done by etching away the active photodiode layers from the sample except the places where photodiodes are located.
+Fabrication of the receiver starts with a mesa isolation step.
+This was done by etching away the active photodiode layers from the sample except in the places where photodiodes are located.
 The mesa etching was performed in two steps.
-At first phosphoric acid based etchant (H_3PO_4 , H_2O_2 and H_2O in a ratio of 1:8:60) was used to remove the InAlAs barrier enhancement layer, graded superlattice layers and half of the absorbing active InGaAs layer.
+At first a phosphoric acid based etchant (H_3PO_4 , H_2O_2 and H_2O in a ratio of 1:8:60) was used to remove the InAlAs barrier enhancement layer, graded superlattice layers and half of the absorbing active InGaAs layer.
 The second phase of the mesa etching was performed with a selective etchant with the same mask used in the first step.
-Citric acid and H_2O_2 were used in 1:2 ratio.
-The etchant etches InGaAs active layer without etching InAlAs upper cladding II layer.
-We allowed the samples to remain in the solution for extra 30 seconds to cause a mushroom like profile in the mesa structure.
+Citric acid and H_2O_2 were used in 1:2 ratios.
+The etchant etches the InGaAs active layer without etching the InAlAs upper cladding II layer.
+We allowed the samples to remain in the solution for an extra 30 seconds to cause a mushroom like profile in the mesa structure.
 Waveguide etching was performed with a different mask that protects the mesas and generates the waveguide patterns.
-We etched 0.1μm deep to fabricate a 3μm wide single mode waveguide.
+We etched 0.1- μ m deep to fabricate a 3- μ m wide single-mode waveguide.

-A thin PECVD Si_3N_4 film of 1500Å thickness was then deposited all over sample to achieve three purposes.
+A thin PECVD Si_3N_4 film of 1500-Å thickness was then deposited all over the sample to achieve three purposes.
 First, it covers the mesa walls and thus prevents the metal fingers from touching the InGaAs layer, which causes a very low Schottky barrier and high dark currents.
-Second, it passivates the surface of the wafer and and protects it from the atmosphere.
-And finally the finger tips of the MSM photodiodes and the CPW are placed op top of the dielectric layers so that soft breakdown can be prevented and dark current contributions from the CPW can be eliminated.29
+Second, it passivates the surface of the wafer and protects it from the atmosphere.
+And finally the finger tips of the MSM photodiodes and the CPW are placed on top of the dielectric layers so that soft breakdown can be prevented and dark current contributions from the CPW can be eliminated.30

 Metal was deposited to make the MSM diodes over the top InAlAs layer of the structure.
-To ensure the continuity of the MSM fingers over the 0.32 μ m mesa height, we used a metal thickness of 0.22 μ m in the MSM fingers with a combination of 200Å of Ti and 2000Å of Au.
-The fingers run all the way down to the CPW on the silicon nitride layer and makes Schottky contact with the InAlAs barrier enhancement layer on top of the active mesas.
+To ensure the continuity of the MSM fingers over the 0.32- μ m mesa height, we used a metal thickness of 0.22 μ m in the MSM fingers with a combination of 200 Å of Ti and 2000 Å of Au.
+The fingers run all the way down to the CPW on the silicon nitride layer and make Schottky contact with the InAlAs barrier enhancement layer on top of the active mesas.
 O2 RIE is used to remove all residual photoresist from the exposed areas of the sample.
 Immediately before the metal evaporation, the sample is treated twice with 4% HF to make sure that no oxide layer degrades the Schottky contact.
 The process was completed by the fabrication of a coplanar waveguide (CPW) on top of the dielectric film layer.
 Gold was the major component of the interconnect metal although Ti was first used for adhesion.

-4. MEASUREMENTS
+4. Measurements